Sessions&Tracks

 Emotional well-being and quality of life

 Emotional well-being and quality of life are intertwined aspects of overall wellness.
 Emotional well-being refers to the ability to understand and manage emotions effectively, leading to a sense of contentment, resilience, and fulfillment.
 It encompasses factors such as self-awareness, coping skills, and interpersonal relationships.
 Quality of life encompasses broader dimensions, including physical health, social relationships, and environmental factors.
 Emotional well-being significantly contributes to an individual's perceived quality of life, influencing their satisfaction and enjoyment of daily experiences.
-Cultivating emotional resilience and fostering supportive relationships are essential for enhancing both emotional well-being and overall quality of life.

 Psychiatry and Psychiatric Disorders